Isomkevin/SysInfo_Checker/README.md

 ## Acknowledgements
 Special thanks to the developers and contributors of the libraries and tools used in this project.

-Library Name - Description of the library and its purpose.
+- [Platform Python Module](https://docs.python.org/3/library/platform.html) - An In-built python module This module tries to retrieve as much platform-identifying data as possible.

 ## Contact
-For any inquiries or support, please contact me at [email@example.com](email@example.com)
+For any inquiries or support, please contact me on [Gmail](kevinisomcode1000@gmail.com)

 **© 2024** Kevin B. Isom